datagrok-ai/public/help/visualize/viewers.md

 | Alt+drag        | Zoom            |
 | Mouse drag      | Pan             |

 All of the common actions are available from the context menu.
-To bring it up, either right-click, or click on the "hamburger" menu in the top left corner.
+To bring it up, either right-click, or click on the " hamburger" menu in the top left corner.
 The icons in the viewer header are only visible when the mouse is hovering over the viewer.

 The following commands are the most common: